-8.8 Throughout the process of seeking expressions of interest and assessing contractors, the relevant head of service shall consider the number and value of other contracts already awarded, or proposed to be awarded, to a contractor.
-In the interests of probity and risk management no contractor may be awarded a contract if this would mean that 35% or more of the contractor's overall business would be generated from the Council's contracts or the number of contracts would be 4 or more unless the approval of Corporate Management Team has been obtained.
-The head of service will need to produce a risk assessment to support the case.
+9.8 Throughout the process of seeking expressions of interest and assessing contractors, the relevant Head of Service shall consider the number and value of other contracts already awarded, or proposed to be awarded, to a contractor.
+In the interests of probity and risk management no contractor may be awarded a contract if this would mean that 35% or more of the contractor's overall business would be generated from the Council's contracts, unless the approval of Corporate Management Team has been obtained.
+The Head of Service will need to produce a risk assessment to support the case to be considered by CMT.

-9 SELECT LISTS
+10 SELECT LISTS

-- 9.1 The relevant head of service may, at his discretion, maintain a standing list of contractors for contracts up to and including threshold 3 in value.
-Select lists shall not be applied to contracts estimated to be over threshold 3 in value, in which case one of the other tendering routes specified in this CPR shall be used. - 9.2 A standing list shall be renewed at least every three years.
-The relevant head of service may determine that a list may be maintained and reviewed on a rolling basis whereby over a period of no more than three years all contractors admitted to the list shall have been reviewed in accordance with CPR 10 and readmitted (or not) or replaced. - 9.3 Expressions of interest may be sought in writing or by electronic means.
+- 10.1 The relevant Head of Service may, at his discretion, maintain a standing list of contractors for contracts up to and including threshold 3 in value.
+Select lists shall not be applied to contracts estimated to be over threshold 3 in value, in which case one of the other tendering routes specified in this CPR shall be used. - 10.2 A standing list shall be renewed at least every three years.
+The relevant Head of Service may determine that a list may be maintained and reviewed on a rolling basis whereby over a period of no more than three years all contractors admitted to the list shall have been reviewed in accordance with CPR 10 and readmitted (or not) or replaced. - 10.3 Expressions of interest may be sought via the Council's e-tendering portal.
 Contractors seeking inclusion on such a list shall be sent a qualification questionnaire seeking information that will enable the suitability of the contractor to be assessed.
 As a minimum, the information sought shall be sufficient to enable the financial assessment to be undertaken in accordance with CPR 10.
-An assessment matrix shall also be provided that explains the process and the criteria to be used in evaluating the suitability of a contractor, and the minimum qualification requirements shall be stated. - 9.4 The relevant head of service shall invite the requisite number of contractors included in the list to provide a quotation or tender (as appropriate) for any contract for goods, works or services as are the subject of the list without the need to advertise the contract or undertake further assessment of the contractors.
-Quotations or tenders shall be received, stored and opened in accordance with CPRs 12 and 13.
-If fewer than the number of contractors as required by CPR 5 are considered to be capable of performing the contract, the approval of the Head of Internal Audit Manager shall sought as to whether or not invitations may be sent to fewer than the requisite number, or what tendering option should be followed to increase the number of tenders sought.
+An assessment matrix shall also be provided that explains the process and the criteria to be used in evaluating the suitability of a contractor, and the minimum qualification requirements shall be stated. - 10.4 The relevant Head of Service shall invite the requisite number of contractors included in the list to provide a quotation or tender (as appropriate) for any contract for goods, works or services as are the subject of the list without the need to advertise the contract or undertake further assessment of the contractors.
+Quotations or tenders shall be received electronically via the Council's e-tendering portal and opened in accordance with CPRs 12 and 13.
+If fewer than the number of contractors as required by CPR 5 are considered to be capable of performing the contract, the approval of the Head of Finance shall sought as to whether or not invitations may be sent to fewer than the requisite number, or what tendering option should be followed to increase the number of tenders sought.

-10 ASSESSMENT OF CONTRACTORS
+11 ASSESSMENT OF CONTRACTORS

-10.1 Assessment of a contractor's financial standing need not be undertaken in respect of contracts estimated to fall within thresholds 1 and 2 as defined in CPR 5.3.
-Before inviting tenders or quotations for contracts estimated to be within or above threshold 3 in value, or where a contractor has expressed an interest in being included in a standing list compiled under CPR 7, an assessment should be made of a contractor's and any other issues that may be considered by the relevant head of service as being relevant to the contract.
-Items (a), (b) and (d) shall be undertaken in conjunction with the S.151 Officer.
-For procurements falling in threshold 4, an aAssessment of responsible purchasing policies shall be undertaken by the relevant head of service using the guidance included in the 'Short Guide'.appropriate matrix attached at appendices 1 and 2.
+- 11.1 Assessment of a contractor's financial standing need not be undertaken in respect of contracts estimated to fall within thresholds 1 and 2 as defined in CPR 5.3.
+Before inviting tenders or quotations for contracts estimated to be within or above threshold 3 in value, or where a contractor has expressed an interest in being included in a standing list compiled under CPR 7, an assessment shall be made of a contractor's

 - a) financial stability and resources

 - b) insurances

 - c) technical and other relevant references

 - d) business continuity plans

 - e) qualifications and experience

 - f) environmental, ethical and employment policies

 - g) previous experiences of dealings with the contractor

 - h) responsible purchasing policies

 - i) details of other contracts already, or proposed to be, awarded to the contractor.